SecUSo/privacy-friendly-app-example/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-The icons used in the nagivation drawer are licensed under the [CC BY 2.5](http://creativecommons.org/licenses/by/2.5/).
-In addition to them the app uses icons from [Google Design Material Icons](https://design.google.com/icons/index.html) licensed under Apache License Version 2.0.
-All other images (the logo of Privacy Friendly Apps, the SECUSO logo and the app logo) copyright [Technische Universtität Darmstadt](www.tu-darmstadt.de) (2016-2018).
+The Privacy Friendly Apps logo, the SECUSO logo, and the app logo are copyright [Karlsruher Institute for Technology (KIT)](https://www.kit.edu) (2019).
+Every other icon is from the [Google Design Material Icons](https://design.google.com/icons/index.html) licensed under Apache License Version 2.0 and some icons that are licensed under [CC BY 2.5](http://creativecommons.org/licenses/by/2.5/).

 ## Contributors